pascomnet/documentation/mobydick/content_en/03clients/04tapi.md

 ## TAPI and the mobydick Client

-The MobyDick TAPI can be installed on any windows desktop.
-The TAPI will then register itself with the server using the same credentials as the //FixMe MobyDick Client, which means the TAPI is assigned to a user rather than being directly connected to a telephone.
-When a dial command is sent to Mobydick via TAPI, MobyDick will automatically select the current phone of the user and use this phone to make the call.
-If the user then changes //FixMe location or phone, the TAPI will not require any reconfiguration.
+The mobydick TAPI can be installed on any windows desktop.
+The TAPI will then register itself with the server using the same credentials as the mobydick Client, which means the TAPI is assigned to a user rather than being directly connected to a telephone.
+When a dial command is sent to Mobydick via TAPI, mobydick will automatically select the current phone of the user and use this phone to make the call.
+If the user then changes their location or phone, the TAPI will not require any reconfiguration.

 ### When to use ...